 The SpongeBob Squarepants Movie was traditionally animated, The SpongeBob Movie: Sponge Out of Water was a hybrid of traditional and CG animation, and Sponge on the Run is entirely CGI (other than one live-action sequence).
 If a fourth film is made, it’d be fun if it was stop-motion animation since the series has had a few specials in that format.

 Sponge on the Run allows those amazing and hilarious facial expressions to transition to 3D animation from 2D rather flawlessly.
-While there is likely that preference of the traditional/hand drawn style overall, certain elements like Sandy’s hair/fur look so real and so detailed in computer generated animation.
+While it is likely that some prefer the traditional/hand-drawn style overall, certain elements like Sandy’s hair/fur look so real and so detailed in computer-generated animation.

-The new film doesn’t have an end credits sequence, but has an in-memoriam dedication to series creator Stephen Hillenburg who died of ALS related issues in 2018.
-Sponge on the Run feels like homage to the original SpongeBob Squarepants Movie with SpongeBob and Patrick going on a road trip away from Bikini Bottom, Atlantic City having a ton of similarities to Shell City, and King Neptune and King Poseidon feeling like complementary characters.
+The new film doesn’t have an end-credits sequence, but has an in-memoriam dedication to series creator Stephen Hillenburg who died of ALS-related issues in 2018.
+Sponge on the Run feels like an homage to the original SpongeBob Squarepants Movie with SpongeBob and Patrick going on a road trip away from Bikini Bottom, Atlantic City having a ton of similarities to Shell City, and King Neptune and King Poseidon feeling like complementary characters.